 Return on Investment

-A social media audit calculates the return on investment (ROI) in comparison with the benchmark performance results.
-For example, if the organization’s goal is to obtain new customers, then the number of new customers and their long-term value to the company is compared with the cost of customer acquisition through social media channels.
+A social media audit calculates the return on investment (ROI) compared to the benchmark performance results.
+For example, if the organization’s goal is to obtain new customers, the number of new customers and their long-term value to the company is compared with the cost of customer acquisition through social media channels.

 It is easier to calculate the ROI for social media campaigns when the benchmarks are conversions or sales.

-Sometimes the return on investment is not easy to reduce to a dollar amount or a percentage.
+Sometimes the return on investment is hard to reduce to a dollar amount or a percentage.
 Instead, it may be a calculation of brand awareness achieved by counting social media interactions.
-This calculation is the comparison of the contribution that an organization makes to social media with the number of social contributions this contribution causes to occur from others.
+This calculation compares the contribution that an organization makes to social media with the number of social contributions this contribution causes to occur from others.

 Optimize Smart explains an example like this.